DanSimonson/blog/README.md

 ## App Info

-This is Dan Simonson's Website/Blogsite displaying articles of interest <br/> and general information about me.
+This is Dan Simonson's Website/Blogsite displaying articles of interest\
+and general information about me.

 ### Author